 The park rangers organise sycamore coppicing work parties each winter to allow more light to enter the woodland areas and encourage the return of wild flowers in these areas – activities that the Friends are keen to support.
 We are people who are enthusiastic about the Park and believe that it is one of the great treasures of Cardiff, providing an open space in the heart of the city with a wealth of historic and wildlife interest

 We want to help keep the Park special and so we work closely with the Park management in carrying out conservation and other work.
 We are also hoping to make the public more aware of the rich natural and historic heritage within the Park and so we organise guided walks and talks to explore and explain this heritage.
+We are also looking for volunteers to man the Bee Cam, Bird Cam and Fox Cam that are to be set up in the Education Centre by Bute Park staff and take all the most interesting moments and set them up to show in the display screen that will be in the Education Centre itself.

 The current Members of the Friends of Bute Park Committee are:

-Vice Chair: Jane Williams
+Chair: Jane Williams

 Secretary: Sally Phillips